Kuchto47/ibl-weather-aviation/README.md

 Assignment itself is described [here](https://ogcie.iblsoft.com/developer-web/)

 ## Development

-In order to develop this project, clone to your machine and then
+In order to develop this project, clone to your machine

+### Prerequisites

+- Git installed
+- Node.js (tested on LTS v20) installed

+### Installing dependencies after cloning

 ```
 npm i
 ```
-This will install all the dependencies
+### Running the app locally

 ```
 npm run dev
 ```

-This will start the dev server, running on [http://localhost:5173/](http://localhost:5173/)
+You can play around with the app on [http://localhost:5173/](http://localhost:5173/)

 ## Possible Future Improvements
 There are multiple possible improvements for the codebase, which i consider way above the assignment's scope.